mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 # Output = ['¡Hola, ¿cómo estás?']
 ```

-To use MLflow evaluate we need to prepare some sample data to provide as input to our LLM.
-In our scenario this would be the material the company is trying to translate.
+To use [`mlflow.evaluate()`](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.evaluate), we first need to prepare sample data that will serve as input to our LLM.
+In this scenario, the input would consist of the content the company is aiming to translate.

-In this example we will define some common English expressions which we want translated.
+For demonstration purposes, we will define a set of common English expressions that we want the model to translate.

 ```python
 # Prepare evaluation data